Long Day's Journey into Night: Act III

 Mary and Cathleen return home from their drive to the drugstore, where Mary has sent Cathleen in to purchase her morphine prescription.
 Not wanting to be alone, Mary does not allow Cathleen to go to the kitchen to finish dinner and offers her a drink instead.
 Mary does most of the talking and discusses her love for fog but her hatred of the foghorn, and her husband's obvious obsession with money.
-Mary has already taken some of her "prescription".
-She talks about her past in a Catholic convent and the promise she once had as a pianist and the fact that it was once thought that she might become a nun.
-She also makes it clear that, while she fell in love with her husband from the time she met him, she had never taken to the theatre crowd.
-She shows her arthritic hands to Cathleen and explains that the pain is why she needs her prescription – an explanation which is untrue and transparent to Cathleen.
+Mary already took some of her "prescription."
+She talks about her past in a Catholic convent, the promise she had as a pianist, and plans for becoming a nun.
+She also makes it clear that, while she fell in love with her husband upon meeting him, she had never taken to the theatre crowd.
+She shows her arthritic hands to Cathleen and explains that the pain is why she needs drugs – an explanation which is untrue and transparent to Cathleen.

-When Mary dozes off under the influence of the morphine, Cathleen exits to prepare dinner.
-Mary awakes and begins to have bitter memories about how much she loved her life before she met her husband.
-She also decides that her prayers as an addict are not being heard by the Virgin and decides to go upstairs to get more drugs, but before she can Edmund and James Sr. return home.
+When Mary dozes off, Cathleen exits to prepare dinner.
+Mary awakes and begins to have haunting memories about life before marriage.
+She decides that her prayers as an addict are not being heard by the Virgin Mary and decides to go upstairs to get more drugs.
+Before she can do so, Edmund and James Sr. return home.

-Although both men are drunk, they both realize that Mary is back on morphine, although she attempts to act as if she is not.
-Jamie has not returned home, but has elected instead to continue drinking and to visit the local whorehouse.
+The men are drunk, but they realize that Mary is back on morphine.
+Jamie has not returned home, but has elected instead to continue drinking and to visit prostitutes.
 After calling Jamie a "hopeless failure", Mary warns that his bad influence will drag his brother down as well.
 After seeing the condition that his wife is in, James expresses the regret that he bothered to come home, and he attempts to ignore her as she continues her remarks, which include blaming him for Jamie's drinking.
 Then, as often happens in the play, Mary and James try to get over their animosity and attempt to express their love for one another by remembering happier days.
 When James goes to the basement to get another bottle of whiskey, Mary continues to talk with Edmund.